0script/express-website/README.md

 * [Setup](#setup)

 ##About the project
-    Simple website using express and nodejs it include a home page , an about page and a contact mail with email notification (you'll have to add your credential in contact.js).
+    Simple website using express and nodejs it include a home page , an about page and a contact page with email notification (you'll have to add your credential in contact.js).

 ##Technologies
   This website have been made using npm, nodejs , bootstrap5 and the jade template engine.